 COVID-19 Pregnancy and Delivery FAQs

-COVID-19 is a new disease, caused by a novel (or new) coronavirus that has not been previously seen in humans, which was first identified in China in 2019.
 Please know, we regularly treat patients with infectious diseases and have comprehensive protocols and resources to ensure we are able to do so with the highest regard to health and safety.
 The information compiled below is regularly updated based on new guidelines and safety measures.
 Read our general FAQs about COVID-19 or learn more about our new visitor policy.

 Pregnancy Health and Safety